 Except for the rules under which the tax authorities are compelled to report facts to the Public Prosecutor, the prosecution of the offence of tax fraud is at the sole discretion of the FTA.

-In 2019, 1,678 tax cases evolved into criminal cases: 713 criminal complaints have been filed by the French tax authorities and 965 cases have been reported to the Public Prosecutor based on the rules deriving from the law on the fight against fraud dated 23 October 2018.
+In 2019, 1,678 tax cases evolved into criminal cases, amongst which 672 criminal complaints were filed by the FTA following a favourable opinion of the committee on tax offences and 965 cases were reported to the Public Prosecutor according to the Law on the Fight Against Fraud dated 23 October 2018.

 Once a complaint has been filed by the FTA (or facts have been reported to the Public Prosecutor by the FTA), judicial investigations are generally launched by the police.

 Several investigative acts (dawn raids, production orders, witness interviews, free interviews, placement under police custody, geo-tracking, telephone-tapping, surveillance and undercover operations) may be performed by police officers or directly by the Public Prosecutor in preliminary investigations.